jmattaa/shlr/README.md

 ```
 Now that you've defined your targets you can run them with `shlr <target>`
 or just want to run the first target do `shlr`

+## Flags

+Here are the flags that you could use:
+- `--dry-run` or `-d` will only print the commands that would be run without running them
+- `--list-targets` or `-l` will list all the targets that you can run
+- `--list-dependencies` or `-L` like `--list-targets` but it also lists the
+    dependencies for each target
+- `--version` or `-v` will show the current version
+- `--help` or `-h` will show a help message